Ukraine: Russian Invasion & War

 Yet, despite this painful history, we found Kyiv to be a vibrant, welcoming city.
 Its openness and the warm hospitality we received left a lasting impression on us.

 Russian radio amateurs, of all people, should not be in the dark.
-Through their passion for shortwave communication, they have access to a breadth of information beyond the reach of the average citizen in a remote village.
-And yet, it raises the question: why do so many educated, urban Russians—despite the Internet and available global media—remain unwilling or unable to see through the falsehoods and propaganda fed to them by Putin’s criminal regime?
+Through their passion for shortwave communication, they have access to a breadth of information beyond the reach of the ordinary citizen in some remote Russian oblast.
+Why, tell us why, most Russian amateur radio operators remain unwilling to see through the falsehoods and propaganda fed to them by Putin’s criminal regime?

 An old agadium states that politics and HAM radio should remain strictly separate.
 The IARU continues to defend this position today.

-I agree with the general stance—but there’s also a deeper moral dimension that must be acknowledged.
+I agree but there’s also a deeper moral dimension that must be acknowledged.

-Disturbingly, it appears that some Russian radio amateurs and their clubs openly endorse, or at least tolerate, the crimes committed by their government.
+Disturbingly, it appears that a significant part of the Russian radio amateurs and their clubs openly endorse the crimes committed by their government.
 A quick web search reveals numerous examples that suggest more than just passive complicity.

-Take the example shown on the right.
-Examine the screenshot closely.
+Examine the shown screenshot closely.
 Do you see the logo of the Russian IARU member association prominently displayed at the top of the page?
+Are we, as foreign radio amateurs, supposed to just sit back and watch this shameless glorification of Russian cruelty and barbarism?

 This raises serious questions.
 Is the IARU truly committed to keeping amateur radio free from political influence?
 Or does that principle conveniently fade when it comes to their member organization in the Russian Federation?

-With the exception of the occasional and largely unavoidable computer-to-computer QSO in digital FT8 mode—due to the way the software operates—I have decided not to log any Russian stations until further notice.
-This includes forgoing participation in international contests where working Russian stations is necessary to achieve a competitive score.
-It’s a personal sacrifice I’m willing to make in the name of conscience and moral integrity.
+Therefore ON4CAS & ON3EBR have decided not to log any Russian stations until further notice.
+This also includes our participation in any contests where working Russian stations is necessary to achieve a competitive score.
+It’s a personal sacrifice we’re willing to make in the name of conscience and moral integrity.

-Naturally, I also ended my membership in Russian radio clubs, such as the Russian Robinson Club and others, as a matter of principle.
+Naturally, ON4CAS also terminated his membership in Russian radio clubs, such as the Russian Robinson Club and others, as a matter of principle.

 Recommended reading on the Russian horror based on a Ukrainian radio amateur's testimony